IsaacSchemm/Crowmask/README.md

         "HandleName": "activitypub-username-here",
         "KeyVaultHost": "crowmask.vault.azure.net",
         "WeasylApiKey": "...",
+        "ATProtoPDS": "conocybe.us-west.host.bsky.network",
+        "ATProtoHandle": "example.bsky.social",
+        "ATProtoIdentifier": "username@example.com",
+        "ATProtoPassword": "xxxxxxxxxxxxxx",
         "AzureWebJobsStorage": "UseDevelopmentStorage=true",
         "FUNCTIONS_WORKER_RUNTIME": "dotnet-isolated"
       }
     }

+Settings prefixed with `ATProto` are optional; the `ATProtoIdentifier` and `ATProtoPassword` should be removed once tokens are established.

 For **Key Vault**, the app is set up to use Managed Identity - turn this on in the Function App (Settings > Identity) then go to the key vault's access